 Top 5 Best Bluetooth Headphones Built for Working Out Compared

-### Text A

-Top 5 Best Bluetooth Headphones Built for Working Out Compared

 Many of today’s athletic bluetooth headphones still have wires between the two earpieces, but the TOZO T10 has broken that mold.
+That is why they make our list of best workout headphones.
 The unit is merely two earpieces with all the wireless electronics stuffed within the individual buds.
 The T10s also include a wireless charging case for both protection and charging functions.
 The individual earbuds don’t have the greatest battery life – only 2.5 hours each – but the charging case gives you almost 20 hours of total playback time.
 When you’re running low, simply pop the earbuds back into the charging case for a few minutes and you should have enough juice to get you through the next set.